wiremock/api-template-library/adafruit.com/index.md

 ---
 slug: "adafruit-com"
-name: "Adafruit IO REST API"
+title: "Adafruit IO REST API"
 provider: "adafruit.com"
 description: "### The Internet of Things for Everyone\n\nThe Adafruit IO HTTP API\
   \ provides access to your Adafruit IO data from any programming language or hardware\